StarRocks/starrocks/docs/loading/SparkLoad.md

 ## Background information

-In StarRocks v2.4 and earlier, Broker Load depends on brokers to set up connections between your StarRocks cluster and your storage system.
-When you create a Broker Load job, you need to input `WITH BROKER "<broker_name>"` to specify the broker group you want to use.
-A broker is an independent, stateless service that is integrated with a file-system interface.
-With brokers, StarRocks can access and read data files that are stored in your storage system, and can use its own computing resources to pre-process and load the data of these data files.
+In StarRocks v2.4 and earlier, Spark Load depends on Broker process to set up connections between your StarRocks cluster and your storage system.
+When you create a Spark Load job, you need to input `WITH BROKER "<broker_name>"` to specify the Broker you want to use.
+A Broker is an independent, stateless process that is integrated with a file-system interface.
+With Broker process, StarRocks can access and read data files that are stored in your storage system, and can use its own computing resources to pre-process and load the data of these data files.

-From StarRocks v2.5 onwards, Broker Load no longer needs to depend on brokers to set up connections between your StarRocks cluster and your storage system.
-When you create a Broker Load job, you no longer need to specify a broker group, but you still need to retain the `WITH BROKER` keyword.
+From StarRocks v2.5 onwards, Spark Load no longer needs to depend on Broker process to set up connections between your StarRocks cluster and your storage system.
+When you create a Spark Load job, you no longer need to specify the Broker, but you still need to retain the `WITH BROKER` keyword.

 > **NOTE**
 >
-> Loading without brokers may not work in certain circumstances, such as when you configure multiple HA systems or have multiple Kerberos configurations.
-In this situation, you can still load data by using brokers.
+> Loading without Broker process may not work in certain circumstances, such as when you configure multiple HA systems or have multiple Kerberos configurations.
+In this situation, you can still load data by using Broker process.

 ## Fundamentals